TorekalanaeStudent/diover-clan/Ramil_Caneda.md

 <03/11/2026> : Comment by:Malig; You have done well in our activity; your code is easy to understand.
 <03/18/2026> : Comment by: Obedoza, John Kyle B; You did well in creating your parent and child classes today! and you can improve by refining your code and completing proper syntax
 <03/20/2026> : Comment by: Onte, Vince Gian ; Your work in inheritance activity was good and you can improve by making your code structure better but overall, it was good and understandable.
+<03/23/2026> : Cooment by; Malig, Rich Matthew A; You did a good job using inheritance.
+The code is clear and organized, and method overriding was done correctly.
+He can improve by adding more features next time.